getify/You-Dont-Know-JS/types-grammar/ch1.md

 ```

 This emoji is *not* a single registered Unicode code-point, and as such, there's no *normalization* that can be performed to compose these 7 separate code-points into a single entity.
 The visual rendering logic for such composite symbols is quite complex, well beyond what most of JS developers want to embed into our programs.
 Libraries do exist for handling some of this logic, but they're often large and still don't necessarily cover all of the nuances/variations.

+Unlike surrogate pairs and combining marks, the symbols in grapheme clusters can in fact act as standalone characters, but have the special combining behavior when placed adjactent to each other.

 This kind of complexity significantly affects length computations, comparison, sorting, and many other common string-oriented operations.